zot/Leisure/README.md

 ## Changing it
 If you want to change things, you'll probably want to change the Coffeescript files, rather than their corresponding javascript versions.
 The [build](build) file that contains a command to rebuild it, which is just
-> node_modules/coffee-script/bin/coffee -c lazp.cs repl.cs runRepl.cs
+> node_modules/coffee-script/bin/coffee -c liesure.cs repl.cs runRepl.cs

 ## Implementation
-Lazp is written in JavaScript and runs in node or in browsers.
-Later, Lazp may generate native code, using, for instance, C and/or LLVM.
+Liesure is written in JavaScript and runs in node or in browsers.
+Later, Liesure may generate native code, using, for instance, C and/or LLVM.
 An LLVM version could use the VMKit’s garbage collector or the Boehm-Demers-Weiser garbage collector, which performs well with small objects (like function contexts).